-(1) Applications for a building permit concerning construction works that have a permanent connection to the shore or that have no such connection state, in addition to the particulars required under the General Part of this Code, the coordinates and surface area to be occupied by the construction work, or the coordinates and the surface area subject to building work.

-(2) An application for a superficies licence or the superficies licence is filed together with the application for a building permit concerning a construction work that has no permanent connection to the shore.
-If the application for the building permit is filed together with the application for a superficies licence, proceedings concerning the issue of the building permit are suspended until the superficies licence is issued.

-(3) When filing an application for a building permit concerning a construction work that does not have a permanent connection to the shore, the requirements applicable by virtue of the General Part of this Code, and by virtue of subsection 2 of § 218 of the Water Act to the application for a superficies licence are taken as guidance.

-(4) Where, in respect of the area identified in the application, other proceedings for the issue of a building permit or superficies licence have been opened, and the nature of the construction work to be built based on those proceedings is such as to rule out the issue, in respect of the area, of a second superficies licence, the competent authority may return the application for a building permit without considering it.
+- (1) Applications for a building permit concerning construction works that have a permanent connection to the shore or that have no such connection state, in addition to the particulars required under the General Part of this Code, the coordinates and surface area to be occupied by the construction work, or the coordinates and the surface area on which building work is to be performed. - (2) For a construction work that will not have a permanent connection to the shore and that is mentioned in clauses 1-4 of subsection 3 of § 105 of this Code, a superficies licence must be applied for in accordance with § 1133 of this Code before filing the application for a building permit.
+[RT I, 27.04.2022, 1 entry into force 07.05.2022] - (3) When filing an application for a building permit concerning a construction work that will not have a permanent connection to the shore, the requirements for applications for a superficies licence applicable by virtue of the General Part of this Code and by virtue of subsection 2 of § 1133 are followed.
+[RT I, 27.04.2022, 1 entry into force 07.05.2022] - (4) Where, in respect of the area identified in the application, other proceedings for the issue of a building permit or superficies licence have been opened, and the nature of the construction work to be built based on those proceedings is such as to rule out the issue, in respect of the area, of a second superficies licence, the competent authority may return the application for a building permit without considering it.